-- The school has a full time home, school liaison manager to support families and children.
+- The school has three experiences full time members of the Children Family Support Team to work closely with families and children.

-- The school has strong links with a wide variety of professionals such as the school nurse practitioner, educational psychologist, school medical officer, speech and language therapists, advisory teachers, occupational and physical therapists.
-Meetings are arranged from which strategies and advice is implemented to support individual children’s need to ensure access to the whole of the curriculum.
+- The school has strong links with a wide variety of professionals such as the school nurse practitioner, educational psychologist, school medical officer, speech and language therapists, advisory teachers, and occupational and physical therapists.
+Meetings are arranged from which strategies and advice are implemented to support individual children’s needs to ensure access to the whole of the curriculum

 - A minimum of three parents/carers meetings are held each year, these include the Autumn Term and Summer Term parents evening and annual review meeting.

-- Regular meetings / phone conversations with parents of vulnerable pupil’s takes place when required.
+- Regular meetings/phone conversations with parents of vulnerable pupils take place when required.

 - Detailed end of year reports are written for parents/carers to summarise each child’s progress throughout the year.

-- Annual Autumn/Spring Fayre, fundraising events, social evenings, coffee mornings, and workshops also provide opportunities for home/school links.
+- Annual Spring Fayre, fundraising events, social evenings, coffee mornings, and workshops also provide opportunities for home/school links.

 - The school has Parent Governors who are available to meet parents/carers.

 How will my child be supported if they have medical and / health needs?

 - The school has regular training and support from external medical professionals in relation to children with medical needs (e.g. epilepsy, diabetes, asthma, epi-pen).